 Once you’ve provided amazing value to your attendees, don’t forget to give them something to take home and follow-up with them.
-Ashleigh uses That Clean Life for Business to easily create her workshop handouts, which are custom branded with her logo and contact information.
+Ashleigh uses That Clean Life to easily create her workshop handouts, which are custom branded with her logo and contact information.

 "I always have handouts and guides at the event for participants.
 For example, after a fermentation workshop, I’ll give them a few recipes like my favorite Kimchi Fried Cauliflower Rice or Sausage and Sauerkraut Skillet.”